mlabs-haskell/nft-marketplace/README.md

 ### Configuring Nami Wallet

 1. Install the Nami wallet extension from https://namiwallet.io and complete the setup process.
-2. In the settings, change the network from `Mainnet` to `Testnet`.
+2. In the settings, change the network from `Mainnet` to `Preview`.
 3. Click the `Receive` button in the wallet and copy the address.
-4. Go to https://testnets.cardano.org/en/testnets/cardano/tools/faucet/ and request `tAda` to your address.
+4. Go to https://faucet.preview.world.dev.cardano.org/basic-faucet and request `tAda` to your address.
 5. Wait until the test Ada shows up in your wallet and then add collateral of `5 tAda`.

 ### Build Using Public CTL Dependency